Jewish-American patronage of Chinese restaurants: Cultural significance

-The relationship that Jews have with Chinese food runs deeper than stereotype.
-"Eating Chinese [food] has become a meaningful symbol of American Judaism… For in eating Chinese, the Jews found a modern means of expressing their traditional cultural values.
-The savoring of Chinese food is now a ritualized celebration of immigration, education, family, community, and continuity."
-Chinese food is considered a staple in the Jewish culture, and the further option of kosher Chinese food is also becoming more available in the US.
+According to historians, eating Chinese food became a meaningful symbol of American Judaism and part of a ritualized celebration of immigration, education, family, community, and continuity.

 Michael Tong of Shun Lee Palace talked about the issue in a 2003 interview with The New York Times:Welcome to the conundrum that is Christmas New York style: while most restaurants close for the holiday, or in a few cases, stay open and serve a prix fixe meal laden with froufrou, thousands of diners, most of them Jewish, are faced with a dilemma.
 There's nothing to celebrate at home and no place to eat out, at least if they want a regular dinner.
 That leaves Chinese restaurants...